 Hello Divorce CEO Erin Levine answers the question: Can I file for divorce if I’m still living with my spouse?

 Has a custody agreement been reached?
-Might you be jeopardizing your ability to co-parent / obtain custody if you move out?
+Might you be jeopardizing your ability to co-parent/obtain custody if you move out?
 Do you have the legal authority to move out and take the children with you?
 Probably not.
 The last thing you want is your kids in the middle of a terrible fight over where they will live and have them shuffle back and forth without stability or consistency.
-If you are considering moving out, perhaps co-parenting counseling, mediation and/or a legal motion is in order.
+If you are considering moving out, perhaps co-parenting counseling, mediation, and/or a legal motion are in order.
 Preparing for parenting apart is a very important step.

 An important part of a divorce in California is dividing debts and assets accurately.
 While CA law requires full disclosure, sometimes spouses make every effort to conceal information or hide assets.
-While you are still living in the home, get a copy of all asset, debt and income information from your personal computer and files.
+While you are still living in the home, get a copy of all asset, debt, and income information from your personal computer and files.
 Get records that may be helpful to your various legal claims.
-It’s much easier to take matters into your own hands than ask for it later while your in litigation.
-Because personal property has a tendency to ‘disappear’ or get lost in the shuffle, consider taking a photo or video inventory of all furniture, furnishings and possessions you leave in the home.
+It’s much easier to take matters into your own hands than ask for it later while you are in litigation.
+Because the personal property has a tendency to ‘disappear’ or get lost in the shuffle, consider taking a photo or video inventory of all furniture, furnishings, and possessions you leave in the home.

 With all the emotional turmoil you are experiencing, sometimes little things get lost in the shuffle.
 If you do not want your spouse to know where you are moving (perhaps domestic violence is an issue?) – get a post office box.
 Complete a change of address with the post office as soon as possible.